The Dauphin Island Sea Lab (DISL) began as a laboratory of the Seafood Division of the Department of Conservation and Natural Resources.

 Their efforts caught the attention of the Director of the University of Alabama Extension campus in Mobile, Dr. Fred Whiddon.
 The work eventually led the University of Alabama to issue a bond in 1963 that resulted in the construction of a modern marine laboratory on Dauphin Island.

-1971 MESC created.
-Dr. C. Everett Brett named the first director.
+1971 MESC created by Alabama Legislature, Dr. C. Everett Brett named the first Director

 1971 Point aux Pines destroyed by electrical fire during Christmas break

 1972 MESC acquires former U.S. Air Force Radar Base on the east end of Dauphin Island.
-Facility named the Dauphin Island Sea Lab.
-(Click here to learn more about the history of The Sea Lab campus on Dauphin Island)
+The facility is named the Dauphin Island Sea Lab.

 1972 Dr. Bob Shipp named Acting Director